top of page

 SDG Wheel_Transparent.png

-AGING & DECLINING POPULATION IN RURAL AREAS
+AGING & DECLINING POPULATION IN JAPAN's RURAL AREAS

-• suitable job opportunities
+• suitable lifestyle and job opportunities

 • lack of social activities & social companions